eda-ricercatore/admin-notes/skill-set/semi-technical-roles/ui-ux-design-n-research.md

 	- Effective interpersonal, communication, negotiation, and collaboration skills.
 	- Ability to drive and steer medium-to-high complexity research projects independently.
 	- Experience with enterprise software is a major plus
++ Experience in a UGC (user generated content) environment